 Commonly, we need to carry out a step-by-step diagnostic investigation approach which could take a few days.
-However, where possible, we may carry out all the diagnostic investigations on the same day.
+Where possible, we may carry out all the diagnostic investigations on the same day.
 Please remember that we are a busy multidisciplinary hospital seeing many emergencies.
-Emergency cases are seen as a priority and we know you understand if your own pet was in this situation.
+Emergency cases must take priority, which can impact the schedule for other patients – we know that you would understand if your own pet was in this situation.

 What are the usual clinical steps that the neurologists will carry out to find out what is wrong with my pet and to find a solution?

 During the consultation, the neurologist will firstly ask you a few questions to better understand whether your pet is affected by a neurological condition and to broadly define which neurological disease your pet is likely to suffer from.
 The neurologist will then carry out a complete neurological examination and will discuss with you the suggested diagnostic process which may include blood tests, diagnostic imaging (MRI and/or CT scanning, ultrasonography), cerebrospinal fluid analysis, electrodiagnostic investigations.
 After the diagnosis has been formulated, the neurologist will have a conversation with you about therapy options and prognoses.